sidhanthembrom/credikhaata/README.md

 - sqlite3
 - validator

-APIs Endpoints and their functionality -
+API Endpoints and their functionality -

 - "/register" -
   -> POST method.